 Cleanse and flush area with a large syringe and hydrogen peroxide, continue flushing with chlorhexadine solution being sure to get into all cracks and crevices.

 Wash entire area with Equiderma Neem Shampoo.
-Follow with Equiderma Calendula and Neem Wound Ointment.
+Follow with Equiderma Wound Ointment.
 Repeat this procedure every day, until wound is completely healed.
 Seek veterinary help if wound does not respond quickly to treatment as antibiotics may be necessary if your horse is weak or debilitated.

 With diligent care most cases of fistulous withers can be successfully resolved.